 Journals or books with a hybrid model (some content available for a fee and some content available open access) or delayed open access are not eligible for this fund.
 Articles and books must be fully available open access at the time of publication.
 Currently, the major open access publishers BioMed Central, Public Library of Science (PLoS), and Hindawi meet these requirements, as do many other smaller open access publishers.

 Please note that choosing where to publish is an individual decision.
 Authors should consider the advantages and disadvantages that a publishing venue may present to an author’s career development.
 We trust that Emory authors will assess the impact of the publishing venue and consult with a department chair, mentor or senior colleague when appropriate.

 Funds are awarded on a first come, first serve basis.
 The maximum reimbursement is $1,500 per article or book.
-The fund will also reimburse up to $100 for costs to publish the article's underlying data with a disciplinary data repository.
-You can also deposit your research data in the Emory Dataverse for free.

 Due to limited funds, any given author is limited to one fund reimbursement per fiscal year.
 Funds may be used for open access publishing and processing fees, including open access page charges.
 Funds may not be used for reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.